lucadibello/mininet-yaml/README.md

     </p>
 </div>

 The tool adjusts link capacities and routing tables to meet the specified demands.
 It computes specific routes for each demand to achieve the desired goodput.
 In the following subsection is possible to view graphical representation of the optimal routes determined by the *MILP* model for each demand.

 Given the constraints of the problem, it is not always feasible to perfectly satisfy all demands.
-The model aims to maximize the minimum effective goodput between the sources and destinations of each demand.
+However, the model aims to maximize the minimum effective goodput between the sources and destinations of each demand, ensuring optimal network performance.

 Furthermore, to manage this effectively without interfering with other network traffic, packets associated with a specific demand are tagged with a unique identifier.
 Routers along the path of the demand are equipped with custom routing table entries for these tagged packets, ensuring they are forwarded correctly to the next hop.
 Packets not associated with a demand follow the standard routing paths established by the tool.
 This allows to maintain the integrity of the network and prevent interference between different demands.